-There is still a lot of confusion out there when it comes knowing the best time to start solids.
+There’s still a lot of confusion out there when it comes to knowing the best time to start solids.
 Some parents are being instructed to start as soon as their baby shows an interest in food.
-Others go strictly by age, and yet others advise that solids aren’t even that important to start prior to one year of age!
-It’s hard to know what’s right when even doctors give conflicting information sometimes, and you want to make sure you’re doing what’s safest for your baby.
+Others go strictly by age, and yet others advise that solids aren’t even that important to start prior to one year old!
+It’s hard to know what’s right when even doctors give conflicting information sometimes, and you want to make sure that you’re doing what’s safest for your baby.

-So let’s get dive into the most updated recommendations and get the real answer!
+So let’s dive into the most updated recommendations and get the real answer!

 What the health experts say

 Regulatory bodies like the World Health Organization, Health Canada and the American Academy of Paediatrics all agree – it’s best to wait until your baby is around six months of age before offering any food other than breastmilk.
 This means…no cereal in the bottle, no purees, no finger foods, no non-milk beverages…nada.

 So why do the experts use vague descriptions like “around” 6 months?